 Festivals are a summer staple for making memories full of music, friends and fun.
 But festival fun comes at a costly price for the planet.
 Bigger festivals like Glastonbury generate nearly 2000 tonnes of waste in a week, which is around 15kg of waste per festival-goer.
-And that’s on top of the carbon emissions produced across the weekend through diesel fuelled stages and lights, and travel to and from the site.
+And that’s on top of the carbon emissions produced across the weekend through diesel fueled stages and lights, and travel to and from the site.

 1 – Car share